PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ### Implementation Details/Notes/Constraints

 The implementation will involve extending the existing APIs and creating `NetworkPolicy` objects based on the user's API configuration.
-The operator will manage operand network policies according to the specifications provided in the custom resources, while the operator's own network policies will be handled by the OLM bundle.
+The operator will manage operand network policies by deploying default policies with additional user-configured policies according to the specifications provided in the custom resources, while the operator's own network policies will be handled by the OLM bundle.

 #### Operator Namespace Policies